Kun Khmer: Downfall of Kun Khmer

+Rebuilding of Kun Khmer

-Pradal serey is making a strong comeback since its prohibition in the 1970s.
-Cambodia is making an attempt to market their style of boxing at the same caliber as other martial arts even though its status as a fourth world country renders a lack of financial funding.
-Numerous gyms have opened and large masses of students, local and foreign, have come to train in Cambodia.
+Kun Khmer made a strong comeback since its prohibition in the 1970s.
+Chhith Sarim, a coach in the sport of Khmer kickboxing, expressed regret over Cambodia's loss of prominence in the kickboxing arena during periods of conflict.
+Despite this setback, he remains resolute in his efforts to restore the country's standing in the sport.
+Cambodia has made an effort to popularise its style of boxing, despite the lack of financial funding.
+Numerous gyms have opened, and large masses of students, local and foreign, have come to train in Cambodia.
 There are weekly matches held, the majority televised live, and many of Cambodia's best have traveled internationally to compete.
 There are currently approximately 70 boxing clubs nationwide.
-In 1987, one of the first pradal serey schools abroad opened in the United States.
+In 1987, one of the first Kun Khmer schools abroad opened in the United States.
 It was started by a former national champion by the name of Oumry Ban in Cambodia Town, Long Beach, California.

-Pradal serey is administered in Cambodia by the Cambodian Boxing Federation (CBF), formerly the Cambodian Amateur Boxing Federation (CABF), which was established in 1961.
-All referees, judges and fighters must be licensed by the CABF.
+Kun Khmer is administered in Cambodia by the Cambodian Boxing Federation (CBF), formerly the Cambodian Amateur Boxing Federation (CABF), which was established in 1961.
+All referees, judges, and fighters must be licensed by the CABF.
 Television stations which hold Khmer boxing tournaments do so under the supervision of the CBF.
-The individual stations are responsible for organizing boxers, trainers, medical staff and musicians.
-The CBF supplies the match referees, judges and time-keepers.
+The individual stations are responsible for organizing boxers, trainers, medical staff, and musicians.
+The CBF supplies the match referees, judges, and time-keepers.
 The current president of the CBF is Major-General Tem Moeun.

 Abroad, Cambodian boxing is promoted by four organizations.
-These organizations include the European Khmer Boxing Federation based in Germany, the Fédération des Arts Martiaux Khmers also called FAMK, based in France, the Anh Binh Minh Khmer Martial Arts Association in Vietnam and Kun Khmer Australia based in Australia.
+These organizations include: the European Khmer Boxing Federation, based in Germany; the Fédération des Arts Martiaux Khmers (FAMK), based in France; the Ánh Binh Minh Khmer Martial Arts Association, located in Vietnam; and Kun Khmer Australia, based in Australia.
 Other newly created organizations can be found in Spain and Italy, while Belgium is in the process of forming its own Khmer boxing organization.
-The International Sport Kickboxing Association based in the United Kingdom have held matches involving Cambodian boxers.
-Khmer boxers have fought abroad in countries such as Korea.
+The International Sport Kickboxing Association (ISKA), based in the United Kingdom, has held matches involving Cambodian boxers.
+Additionally, Khmer boxers have fought abroad in countries such as South Korea.

-There have been concerns about the betting and rowdiness among pradal serey fans.
-Cambodian trainer Chiit Sarim had this to say about the difference between the boxing scene then and now, "I traveled from pagoda to pagoda to box at competitions during the water festival.
+There have been concerns about the betting and rowdiness among Kun Khmer fans.
+Commenting on how the behavior of boxing audiences has noticeably worsened over the years, Cambodian trainer Chiit Sarim has remarked, “I traveled from pagoda to pagoda to box at competitions during the water festival.
 Pagodas were the traditional venue for boxing matches...
 They [the current fans] act inappropriately.
 They raise up their hands and scream noisily.
 They gamble and do not respect the boxers.
 They think of only winning their bet.
 During my time, there was no such thing.
 Fights were organized nicely and were very popular.
-Now fans have no morality".
+Now, fans have no morality.”